Joey Beltran: Bare knuckle boxing

 After having problems with getting fights in the regional circuit, an opportunity presented itself to compete in bare-knuckle boxing.
-In his debut Beltran faced Tony Lopez - who he had twice previously lost to in MMA - at the inaugural Bare Knuckle FC event held on June 2, 2018.
+In his debut Beltran faced Tony Lopez - who he had twice previously lost to in MMA - at the inaugural Bare Knuckle FC BKFC 1 event held on June 2, 2018.
 The bout also served as an alternate bout for the BKFC Heavyweight Tournament.
 He won the brutal back-and-forth fight via unanimous decision.

 BKFC World Heavyweight Championship

 At BKFC 9 Beltran won a unanimous decision victory over Chase Sherman, becoming the BKFC World Heavyweight Champion, as well as the National Police Gazette Heavyweight American Champion.

 Beltran was expected to defend his title against Mark Godbeer at BKFC 12 on April 11, 2020.
 However, the whole event was postponed due to the COVID-19 pandemic and the bout was scrapped.

 On October 10, 2020, at BKFC 13, Beltran became the first man to defend the BKFC World Heavyweight title by defeating former University of Alabama football linebacker Marcel Stamps via fourth round TKO.
 The outcome of this bout also resulted in Beltran retaining the Police Gazette Heavyweight World Championship, a title that had not been in the ring since 1899.

 Beltran's second defense of the BKFC World Heavyweight Championship at BKFC 18 was against Sam Shewmaker.
 He won the bout via unanimous decision.

-Beltran's next defense of the BKFC World Heavyweight Championship was against former BKFC World Heavyweight Champion Arnold Adams in a rematch on November 6, 2021, at BKFC Fight Night: New York.
+Beltran's next defense of the BKFC World Heavyweight Championship was against former BKFC World Heavyweight Champion Arnold Adams in a rematch on November 6, 2021, at BKFC Fight Night 3.
 He lost by unanimous decision, ending his reign as champion.
 This fight earned him the Fight of the Night award.

 Post-championship reign

-Beltran then faced Frank Tate at BKFC Fight Night: Ft.
-Lauderdale on April 21, 2022.
+Beltran then faced Frank Tate at BKFC Fight Night 7 on April 21, 2022.
 He was knocked out just 23 seconds into the bout.

 He then headlined BKFC 33 on November 18, 2022, against Houston Alexander in a rematch of their MMA bout in 2010.
 He lost the bout via second-round knockout.
 A month later, BKFC President Dave Feldman stated that Beltran would not fight for the company anymore.